lastmilelink/email-resource/README.md

 # Introduction

 This is a resource to send emails via AWS SNS.
-It will create a topic (per service), if one doesn't already exist, and it will be named `<SERVICE NAME>-concourse-<ENV>`
+It will create a topic (per service), if one doesn't already exist, and it will be named `<SERVICE NAME>-concourse-<ENV>`.
+Each email in the `subscribers` list is only registered once per topic, to avoid multi-subscription of a recipient (i.e. a subscription iss only added if one doesn't already exist).

 # Actions